 Make the world their extended classroom, and nourish their love for travel while young.
 When I found out that Caleb has the same restless temperament, I knew we were going to be T.B.F.s (true best friends / travel buddies forever!).
 Travel will make him a confident decision maker, adventurous eater, multi-linguist, culture connoisseur—or not.
 (I will come back to you in a couple years time to confirm).

 Thankfully nowadays for motherhood and traveling, you don’t need to choose one over the other, or sacrifice one for another.
 Travel is made more easy and accessible for the little ones.
 But I can’t lie and say traveling with a baby is easy, but it’s not impossible either.
 You need to be physically and mentally prepared to be airborne with a baby.
-Here are 7 things you need to know with baby air travel firsthand.
+Here are 7 things you need to know how to fly with your baby firsthand.

 1. Stating the obvious: babies and planes don’t go too well together.

 A long-haul flight with a baby can be an ordeal.
 Take it from someone who’s been on a 14-hour flight with her 11-month-old.
-Airports are very stressful environments, and babies aren’t geared towards sitting for hours on a cramped airline seat.
+Airports are very stressful environments.
+Babies aren’t geared towards sitting for hours on a cramped airline seat.
 On top of that, airline passengers are not the most tolerant kind when it comes to crying babies.

 To be fair, most of Caleb’s flying experience has been positive.
 He’s flown 10 times and mostly slept through it all.
 Still, a few set strategies can help make your flight experience more pleasurable.